 - Gap Coverage: In the CMS Standard Plan,

 the beneficiary, or others on their behalf (e.g. the brand-name drug manufacturer discount), pay(s)

 depending on your mix of generics and brand-name drugs.

 The Healthcare Reform provides that for plan year 2020,

-ALL formulary generics will have at least a 75% discount and
+all formulary drugs will have at least a 75% discount in

 - Drug Tier Information - Drug Tiers are the logical grouping of prescription drugs on a Part D plan formulary.
 These fields represent the Tier (or drug list group) - for this particular medication - on this particular plan’s Formulary or Drug List.